Astra-API/slate/source/includes/schema/asset.md

 }
 ```

 A SPOT asset is an asset bought and sold for immediate delivery and settlement.
-ASTRA represents these through `SPOT`.
+Astra represents these through `SPOT`.

 <!-- Example 1: